-The employee must ensure that the suppliers, service providers and subcontractors of the Colas Group comply with the requirements of the Group's Responsible Development policy and the Supplier CSR charter implemented by BOUYGUES.
-In particular, the Colas Group intends to comply with the United Nations Universal Declaration on Human Rights and the fundamental conventions of the International Labour Organization, particularly with regard to forced and child labour, and is making efforts to ensure improved working conditions (health and safety), reduced environmental impacts from its activities and respect for local populations.
+The employee must ensure that the suppliers, service providers and subcontractors of the Colas Group comply with the requirements of the Group's Responsible Development policy and the Supplier CSR charter implemented by BOUYGUES as a condition of engagement.
+In particular, the Colas Group intends to comply with the United Nations Universal Declaration on Human Rights and the fundamental conventions of the International Labor Organization, particularly with regard to forced and child labor, and is making efforts to ensure improved working conditions (health and safety), reduced environmental impacts from its activities and respect for local populations.